Nurses ratify contracts after strike at two NYC hospitals

 Staffing became a major sticking point during the negotiations, with the union saying that constant shortages at the two hospitals harmed patients and nurses alike.
 The hospitals said they were contending with a national dearth of nurses, exacerbated by the coronavirus pandemic.

 The Jan.
-9-12 strike followed strikes in various U.S. locales last year by six nursing unions, with a total of 32,000 members, according to the Bureau of Labor and Statistics.
+9-12 strike followed strikes by six nursing unions, with a total of 32,000 members, in various U.S. locales last year, according to the Bureau of Labor and Statistics.